OpenSILEX/docs-community-dev/docs/codingStyle.md

 * use Lower Case for packages: com.company.project.ui
 * use Mixed Case (aka Lower Camel Case) for variables: studentName
 * use Upper Case for constants : MAX_PARAMETER_COUNT = 100
-* use Camel Case for enum class names and Upper Case for enum values.
+* use Camel Case for enum class names and Upper Case for enum values
-* don't use '_' anywhere except constants and enum values (which are constants).
+* don't use '_' anywhere except constants and enum values (which are constants)

 ## Tags